surbhibawaria/Pewlett-Hackard-Analysis/README.md

 ## Results

-Using the ERD below as a reference, four new tables are created to perform this analysis.
+Using the ERD (shown below) as a reference, four new tables are created to perform this analysis.
+The findings are as follows:

 <img width="548" alt="ERD" src="https://user-images.githubusercontent.com/95826875/153299473-d27c1ec1-b2b5-4456-9af0-8b0e1039444a.png">

-The steps and findings of this analysis are as follows:

 - A _retirement_titles_ table (shown below) is created by retrieving the 'emp_no', 'first_name', and 'last_name' columns from the _Employees table_ and 'title', 'from_date', and 'to_date' columns from the _Titles table_ and then joining them on the primary key.
 Then the data is filtered on the 'birth_date' column to retrieve the employees who were born between 1952 and 1955, orderd by the employee number.